-The heart of one of the greatest civilizations to have ever been, the city of Rome was traditionally founded in 753 B.C. in central Italy.
+According to Roman tradition, the city of Rome was founded in 753 B.C.
 Starting out in an inconspicuous village under the rule of kings, over time the Romans conquered their Italic neighbors and overthrew their monarchy in 509 B.C., creating the famous Roman Republic.
-Over the years, the Republic spread its domain to Asia Minor (modern day Turkey), Gaul (France), Hispania (Spain), Carthage (Tunisia), and many lands in between, spreading their distinct engineering culture and leaving huge monuments everywhere they went.
+Over the years, the Republic spread its domain to Asia Minor (modern day Turkey), Gaul (France), Hispania (Spain), Carthage (Tunisia), and many lands in between.
 In 27 B.C., the Republic was transformed into an Empire, with Augustus reigning as the sole ruler of Rome and its lands.
 He and his successors spread their domain to Judea, Egypt, Britain, and for a brief while Armenia and Mesopotamia (Iraq).
 This Empire survived in one form or another until the fall of the Byzantines in A.D.
 1453.

 In addition to their own portraits, emperors would sometimes mint coins with images of past emperors as homage to them.
 Other times they would mint coins adorned with images of their successors, in order to establish and solidify a rightful heir.
 The imperial coinage was, fundamentally, a government-controlled economic instrument which also had added value as propaganda.